turingschool/front-end-curriculum/projects/module-1/restaurant.md

   - clone the repository to your local machine
   - `cd` into the project
   - run `npm install` to install the necessary dependencies
+  - Send the URL to your forked repo to you Project Manager via slack immediately!

 ## Iterations